top of page

-Our local French Twinning group was formed in 2013, when Alfriston officially twinned with the village of Veules-les-Roses in Seine Maritime, Normandy.
+Our association was formed in 2013, when Alfriston officially twinned with the village of Veules-les-Roses in Seine Maritime, Normandy.

-Veules-les-Roses is a beautiful village just down the coast from Dieppe, and is so well placed for our regular weekend visits.
+Veules-les-Roses is a beautiful village just down the coast from Dieppe, well placed for our regular weekend visits.

 Our aim is to foster as many links and friendships between our two communities as possible and maintain these for the future.